cnnacat/image2ascii/README.md

 - Quality
 I also wanted to ensure QUALITY outputs everytime, so even though it's a little pedantic!!!, I created checks to ensure that the input image doesn't exceed the textual resolution of the console / TTY session.
 This ensures that the output will FIT the window, and not generate unformatted slop everywhere.

-- Quality Season 2
+# Algorithm (boring stuff here nerd alert!!!)
 If I were using a program, I'd want quality.
-So instead of averaging RGB values to create a gray grayscale (the ascii art maps to a grayscaled version of the input image), I used colorimetric conversion to preserve the original input image's luminance.
+So instead of averaging RGB values to create a gray grayscale (the ascii art maps to a grayscaled version of the input image), I used colorimetric conversion to preserve the original input image's luma/luminance.

 However, some image formats store pixel data in sRGB, a gamma encoded color space, rather than linear light. (ex.
 50% Red != 50% brightness).

 To do colorimetric conversion on sRGB, I needed to do gamma expansion -> calculate the relative grayscale luminance value from the three (now linear) channels (R, G, B) -> perform gamma compression.

 To calculate the relative grayscale luminance, I used the weights provided by CIE/Rec.709.
 The equations (including the weights by CIE/Rec.709) that I used for gamma expansion, relative grayscale luminance calculation, and gamma compression are from this [wikipedia article](https://en.wikipedia.org/wiki/Grayscale#Colorimetric_(perceptual_luminance-preserving)_conversion_to_grayscale).

 Anyways, besides all this sRGB conversion stuff, if the image file just straight up has linear RGB values then I just do the relative grayscale luminance calculation and call it a day.